 Chronic insomnia, fatigue, or other sleep issues can be a symptom of a more involved problem like depression and anxiety disorders, abuse or trauma history, sleep disorders, physical health issues, and unsafe environments.
 If any these things are involved, the above sleep ideas may not be effective, and consulting with a psychologist or doctor would be a good idea.

 Additionally, there are many home remedies and alternative treatments for sleep problems that are worth mentioning.
 First, there is some research support for light therapy.
 To read more about it, this free ebook is a great resource (Brighten Your Life).
 Second, supplements like melatonin seem to benefit some people.
 Finally, although there is a growing backlash in the medical and psychological communities about sleeping pills like Ambien, they may be helpful short term solutions for people with very severe concerns where the stakes are high.

-Finally, I have become a huge fan of an app called SleepTime (free).
-It uses the motion censor on your smart phone to track your movement while you sleep, and then correlates it to different sleep phases to give you some objective data on your sleep.
+Finally, I have become a big fan of sleep tracker apps.
+Most use the motion censor on your smart phone to track your movement while you sleep, and then correlates it to different sleep phases to give you some objective data on your sleep.
 For me it is quite accurate and has taught me that just because I schedule 8 hours to be in bed doesn’t mean I’m actually sleeping that long.
-Check it out, and make sure to plug your phone in while you use it, and also skip the sleep-cycle alarm function, there is no data to support that feature.
+Check one out, and make sure to plug your phone in while you use it, and also skip any sleep-cycle alarm function, there is no data to support that feature.

 In summary, everyone that has ever lived has had some sleepless nights.
 I hope the above ideas can help generate new approaches to deal with sleep problems, and know that counseling can be helpful for finding more specific answers for your situation.